-For the document to be a valid testamentary document, it must be in writing, the will-maker must sign it before the will is executed, and it must be specifically incorporated in the will by reference.
-The lawyer should advise the client that it is necessary for the assets to be clearly identified in any memorandum incorporated by reference because the memorandum, as a testamentary document, is subject to the same strict rules of construction that apply to a will.
-Any changes to such memoranda require an amendment to the will, so the lawyer should advise the client of the limitations of the use of such memoranda.
+For the document to be a legally binding and valid testamentary document, it must be in writing, the will-maker must sign it before the will is executed, and it must be specifically incorporated in the will by reference.
+The lawyer should advise the client of the limitations of the use of such memoranda.
+The assets must be clearly identified in any memorandum incorporated by reference because the memorandum, as a testamentary document, is subject to the same strict rules of construction that apply to a will.
+In addition, any changes to such memoranda require an amendment to the will.

 It is also possible to create a memorandum that is not intended to be a legally binding testamentary document, which the will-maker can freely amend without the involvement of a lawyer.
-These memoranda can be provided to the trustees to guide them in the exercise of their discretion in respect to the distribution of assets in specie.
+These memoranda can be provided to the executor to guide them in the exercise of their discretion with respect to the distribution of assets in specie.
 Such memoranda can go beyond guidance about dealing with distribution of specific assets, such as advising as to the principles that could be used on the exercise of the power of encroachment on income or capital for the benefit of a beneficiary.